 The Primacy of We

-Dan Zahavi in conversation with Luna Dolezal
+Dan Zahavi with Luna Dolezal

 The capacity to engage in different types of collective intentionality is a key feature of human sociality.
 We can enjoy a symphony, solve a task, reach a decision and make plans for the future together, just as we can share responsibilities, traditions and customs.
 After winning a match with a group of teammates, I might share feelings of joy at our victory, just as I might report to my superior that we finished moving all the furniture.
-But who or what is this we, to whom intentions, beliefs, emotions, and actions are attributed, and how does it come about?
+But who or what is this "we" to whom intentions, beliefs, emotions, and actions are attributed, and how does it come about?
 Is a we-perspective independent of, and perhaps even prior to, individual subjectivity, or does it rather have a stable first-person singular perspective as its necessary precondition?
 Does the we presuppose a plurality of pre-existing selves or is individual subjectivity something that necessarily requires a communal grounding?